edgelesssys/contrast/docs/docs/howto/cluster-setup/bare-metal.md

   - 5th Gen Intel Xeon Scalable Processor
   - Intel Xeon 6 Processors
 - Platform must fulfill the [DIMM requirements](https://cc-enabling.trustedservices.intel.com/intel-tdx-enabling-guide/03/hardware_selection/#dimm-ie-main-memory-requirements).
+- A Linux distribution for the Kubernetes nodes:
+  - Kernel version must be at least 6.16.
+  - The OS must be systemd-based.
+  - The Kernel must be configured to just use cgroupsv2.

 </TabItem>
 </Tabs>